Trauma Healing for Women in Recovery From Addiction

 Seeking Safety Method of Trauma Therapy

-Trauma therapy at The Willow Place for Women involves the approach of Seeking Safety.
+Trauma healing at The Willow Place for Women involves the approach of Seeking Safety.
 This method of trauma therapy instead of utilizing narrative therapy utilizes the approach to safety.
 Understanding, picturing, and preparing for safety measures allows patients struggling with both trauma and addiction to feel safe during treatment.
 Also, it provides women with the skills to safely cope with their reactions to trauma.
 Trauma experiences can make individuals feel unsafe, and as a result of this unsafety, prolong the effects of trauma.
 The method of Seeking Safety includes 25 coping skills for increasing safety and ensuring ways to help cope with trauma and addiction concurrently.

 Trauma-Informed Approach to Trauma Therapy